chef/chef-web-docs/chef_master/source/ctl_chef_client.rst

 ``--[no-]listen``
    Run chef-zero in socketless mode.

-   New in Chef client 12.3.
+   New in Chef Client 12.3.

 ``-n NAME``, ``--named-run-list NAME``
    The run-list associated with a policy file.

-   New in Chef client 12.5.
+   New in Chef Client 12.5.

 ``-N NODE_NAME``, ``--node-name NODE_NAME``
    The name of the node.